sealtd-robotics/Stride_Plotting_GUI/Readme.md

 - The 3 lines with dots will allow you to configure options for subplots, such as borders and spacing.
 <br/>

 - The line graph icon will allow you to set several axis and curve paramaters, such as axis start and end values, labels, scale, line styles, and markers.

+* Note: This button does not appear on linux for me (Matplotlib version 3.5.2).
+I'm not sure why.
 <br/>

 - The last button is the save button, which will allow you to save the figure.